NOTE: We currently have one 9:30 am service.

 There will be hymns (blue hymnal) supported by the choir.
 The hymn numbers are listed on the hymn boards on the wall of the church.
 There is usually a choir anthem, and there is organ music before and after the service.

-There is often a short children’s sermon following the invitation, “Will the children please come forward.”
+During the school year there is often a short children’s sermon following the invitation, “Will the children please come forward.”
 Kids can come forward at that time if they wish to do so.
 They go out for a Church School lesson right after the kid’s sermon.
 If your kids would like to go, we would be glad to have them.

 Usually there is a “coffee hour” after the service back in the parish hall.
 It’s easy to find past the doors at the back of the church and down a short hallway.
 You are most welcome to go there and meet a few people.
 Feel free to introduce yourself.
 Kids are welcome at the coffee hour, too.